databrary/design/ridir-16/narrative.md

 *Video sharing poses practical challenges of data management*.
 Researchers lack time and resources to find, label, clean, organize, link, and convert their files into formats that can be used and understood by others (41).
 Most researchers lack training and expertise in standard practices of data curation (20).
-Study designs and lab data management practices are wildly idiosyncratic, and different coding tools represent the correspondence between video and coding files in tool-specific ways, if at all.
+Different coding tools represent the correspondence between video and coding files in tool-specific ways, if at all.
 Few researchers reliably or reproducibly document workflows or data provenance.
 When researchers do share, standard practice involves organizing data after a project is finished, perhaps when a paper goes to press.
 This “preparing for sharing” after the fact presents a difficult and unrewarding chore for investigators, one that often exceeds the incremental cost and reasonable time frame contemplated under NSF’s Data Sharing Policy (24).